-Who should use this assessment guide?
+Who should use this assessment framework?

-The guide is designed for the use of experienced restorative practitioners and makes assumptions about levels of skill and competence which would not normally be found in someone without suitable training and case work experience.
+The framework is designed for the use of experienced restorative practitioners and makes assumptions about levels of skill and competence which would not normally be found in someone without suitable training and case work experience.